-- 1. Apply the basic knowledge of fluid mechanics in finding fluid properties, performance parameters of hydraulic turbines and pumps. - 2.
-Understand various dynamics of fluid flow. - 3.
-Use fluid dynamics for the study of flow through pipes and flow in open channels. - 4.
-Present hydraulic design for the construction of efficient hydraulic turbines and pumps. - 5.
-Investigate the performance of different kinds of pumps.
+- 1) Apply the basic knowledge of fluid mechanics in finding fluid properties, performance parameters of hydraulic turbines and pumps. - 2) Use fluid dynamics for study of flow through pipes and flow in open channels. - 3) Present hydraulic design for the construction of efficient hydraulic turbines and pumps.